ashishnegi/be_autonomous/Architecture.md

 ~Done 7) Toast message on adding of activity. ~ added badge new activity counter on button.
 7) Report generation.
 ~Not needed 8) Collapse button as part of "header" of Quadrant activity list.
-9) How and where to store the data. ~ localstorage / app
-10) Mobile app.
+~ Done 9) How and where to store the data. ~ localstorage / app : putting in localstorage ~ Done 10) Mobile app. ~ installed in friends phone
 11) Deploy on heroku.
+12) mobile app : publish : end of month.

 # Implementation: